-The Chancellor of the University is Rt Hon the Baroness Butler-Sloss GBE, who fulfils an important advisory, representative and ceremonial role.
+The Chancellor of the University is the Rt Hon the Baroness Butler-Sloss GBE, who fulfils an important advisory, representative and ceremonial role.

-The activities of the University are conducted in accordance with: the provisions of the Education Acts; orders or directions made by the Secretary of State for Innovation, Universities and Skills; other enactments or regulations from time to time in force; and its Instrument and Articles of Government and internal rules and byelaws.
+The activities of the University are conducted in accordance with: the provisions of the Education Acts; orders or directions made by the Secretary of State for Business, Innovation and Skills; other enactments or regulations from time to time in force; and its Instrument and Articles of Government and internal rules and byelaws

-The Board of Governors consists of a maximum of twenty-five persons.
+The Board of Governors is moving from a maximum of twenty-five to nineteen members.
 The majority of members are non-executive including the Chairman and the Deputy Chairman.
-During the year the membership of the Board of Governors included up to six employees of the University at any one time and two student representatives.
-The University's Chief Executive, the Vice-Chancellor, is an ex-officio member of the Board.
+During the year the membership of the Board of Governors included up to five employees of the University at any one time and the Student Representative President.
+The University's Chief Executive, the Vice-Chancellor, is a member of the Board ex-officio.